luslab/oz-bulk-rnaseq/H. Differential Expression.md

 # Comparisons between conditions

+There are two broad strategies for assessing transcript abundance:
+1. Count based method: assign each read to the most probably gene
+2.
 To compare two conditions look at the fraction of transcripts assigned to a specific gene over the total number of reads (total read number differs drastically between samples).
 The number of sequenced reads depends on:
-1. expression level
+3. expression level
-2. read length
+4. read length
-3. sequencing depth
+5. sequencing depth
-4. expression of all other genes in the sample
+6. expression of all other genes in the sample

 Normalisation & Log Transforming Read Counts is performed to ensure that systematic effects not related to the biological differences between samples are removed.
 Methods of normalising:
 - total count